dms-r/dms-r/README.md

 - 📧 Email: huh.tiring872@passfwd.com

 ---
-💡 *"Learning is a never-ending process, and every day is an opportunity to grow!"*
+💡 *"Life is a journey.
+So, let's enjoy!"*
 ---

 <!---